manytrout/portfolio-amy/projectPlan.md

 -   terms/words to highlight interests

 2. Work (Order is not set yet)
+* TO DO NEXT: min-width to start an alternating left/right alignment for the image and little text blurb

 -   Whack-a-mole (Solo – JS game)
     -   Insert code snippets (GitHub Gist) when relevant